Employee burnout is so high and there’s nothing that can fix it

 “Not only can employee burnout sap productivity and fuel absenteeism, but it will undermine engagement and cause an organization’s top performers to leave the business altogether,” DeWitt says.

 Some employees admit that workplaces are behind on the times when it comes to technology at the office.
-More than a quarter — 27 percent — of employees at large businesses believe “insufficient technology” is a major barrier for them to do their jobs effectively.
-When it comes to HR managers, nearly one-in-five say a lack of automation makes many administrative tasks redundant and take longer than necessary to complete because they’re “too manual.”
+More than 27 percent of employees at large businesses believe “insufficient technology” is a major barrier for them to do their jobs effectively.
+When it comes to HR managers, nearly one-in-five say a lack of automation makes many administrative tasks redundant; and take longer than necessary to complete because they’re “too manual.”
 This holds them back from major problems that need fixing.

 What can stop it?